 Screen use can help your older or teenage child build relationships and develop social skills in several ways:

 - Using screens can help your child connect with other people.
 For example, social media, Skype and FaceTime let your child keep up with friends.
-Instant messaging or voice chat in online multiplayer games can do the same, when your child is playing with people she knows.
+Instant messaging or voice chat in online multiplayer games can do the same, when your child is playing with people they know.

 Social media is vital to teenagers’ and children’s social lives.
 They use social media to have fun, keep up with friends and family, share interests and explore identities.
-It does have risks like cyberbullying, but talking about social media use can help you ensure your child’s safety.
+It does have risks like cyberbullying, but talking about social media use can help you keep your child safe.